Skip to Content

 However, some estate planning situations make a trust preferable to a will:

-- Testator might become disabled – If you have concerns about your health, establishing a trust allows you to designate someone to quickly take control of your assets.
+• The testator might become disabled.
+If you have concerns about your health, establishing a trust allows you to designate someone to take control of your assets quickly.

 Our experienced trust attorneys can help you establish trusts that address your concerns.